Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 * Once everything is in-place let's start with the data movement test by following the steps below on daos node which is hosting robinhood policy engine.

-1. Create objects in a daos container (i.e. inside dfuse mount point)
+1. Create objects in a daos container

    Create a pool and 2 containers inside that pool.
 Create dfuse mount points for both containers.

-   For this excercise, my mount points are /mnt/src_container_mnt and /mnt/dest_container_mnt.
+   For this excercise, mount points are /mnt/src_container_mnt and /mnt/dest_container_mnt.

       `[root@daos-node ~]# cd /mnt/src_container_mnt`